Kings Contrivance, Columbia, Maryland: History

 Over a period of time, developer James W. Rouse became interested in building a new model city, and in the early 1960s, his company, The Rouse Company, with funding provided by Connecticut General Life Insurance Company, acquired over 14,000 acres in Howard County, Maryland for that purpose.
 Together, the Rouse Company and Connecticut General formed The Howard Research and Development Corporation (HRD) to develop the new town of Columbia.
 In October 1963, the plans for the new city were made public.
 In 1965 the Howard County government approved the HRD's requested master plan for Columbia which included a new zoning classification, New Town zoning, that applied to the HRD's development of Columbia and which allowed for considerable flexibility in that development.

 In November 1973, the HRD announced plans for its newest village, Kings Contrivance.
 Development of Kings Contrivance, however, was subsequently delayed due to the effects of the 1973–75 recession.
-The first neighborhood of Kings Contrivance, Magill's Common, opened in 1977.
+The first neighborhood of Kings Contrivance, Macgill's Common, opened in 1977.

 Macgill's Common and the vast majority of the Dickinson neighborhood are located on land that was sold to HRD in September 1963 by Overlook, Inc., a company owned by Kingdon Gould.
 Overlook, Inc. had acquired the land in several purchases in 1960 and 1961.
 The Macgill's Common and Dickinson areas were included in the original 1965 New Town zoning district, and in 1966 was subjected to the Columbia Association lien that generally delineates the boundaries of Columbia.
 Most of the land in the Huntington neighborhood was not acquired by HRD until 1971, and was added to the New Town zoning district in December 1976.

 The neighborhood of Macgill's Common opened in 1977, Huntington in 1979, and Dickinson in 1982.

 In 1999 the HRD proposed that an additional 517-acre tract be annexed to Columbia as Kings Contrivance's fourth neighborhood.
 The tract, initially known as the Key property, but later called Emerson, was located on Gorman Road and bordered Route 216 and straddled I-95.
 It had been acquired by HRD in 1971 from a firm led by Kingdon Gould, and was about two miles from the nearest part of Kings Contrivance.
 Opponents of the proposal contended that Emerson was too distant from the rest of Kings Contrivance and that the Columbia Association would be required to make expensive near-term expenditures to provide amenities for the new neighborhood, including a swimming pool and pathways.
 Supporters of the proposal argued that annexation of Emerson would generate considerably more revenue for the Columbia Association in the long-run.
 In November 2000 the Columbia Council, governing board of the Columbia Association, rejected the annexation proposal by a 7-to-3 vote, with Kings Contrivance's representative supporting it.
 Emerson was subsequently developed separately from Columbia.